whitews/FlowKit/README.md

 * [Part 5 - Session Class](https://github.com/whitews/FlowKit/blob/master/examples/flowkit-tutorial-part05-session-class.ipynb)

 ### Advanced Examples

+Below are more advanced and practical examples for using FlowKit.
+If you have an example you would like to submit for consideration in this list (preferably with data), please [submit an issue](https://github.com/whitews/FlowKit/issues/new/).

 * [Compare mean fluorescence intensity (MFI) in gated populations](https://github.com/whitews/FlowKit/blob/master/examples/flowkit-session-compare-mfi-of-gated-events.ipynb)
 * [Customize gate for a single Sample in a Session sample group](https://github.com/whitews/FlowKit/blob/master/examples/flowkit-session-create-custom-sample-gate.ipynb)